-ME 100 Control Systems (4) ME 110 Fluid Mechanics (4) ME 120 Thermodynamics (4) ME 130 Heat Transfer Analysis (4) ME 140 Instrumentation and Measurement (3) ME 150 Manufacturing Processes (3) ME 160 Mechanical Design (3) One of the following: (2) ME 180 Project III (2) ME 190 Internship (2) ME 191 Internship (2) ME 195 Seminar I: Engineering - An Interdisciplinary Approach (1) ME 196 Seminar II: Faith, Technology, and Christian Responsibility (1)
+ME 100 Control Systems (4)

+ME 110 Fluid Mechanics (4)

+ME 120 Thermodynamics (4)

+ME 130 Heat Transfer Analysis (4)

+ME 140 Instrumentation and Measurement (3)

+ME 150 Manufacturing Processes (3)

+ME 160 Mechanical Design (3)

+ME 180 Project III (2)

+ME 190 Internship (2)

+ME 181 Project IV (2)

+ME 195 Seminar I: Engineering - An Interdisciplinary Approach (1)

+ME 196 Seminar II: Faith, Technology, and Christian Responsibility (1)

-General Math and Science Courses: 34 units
+General Math and Science Courses: 35 units

-CHM 005 General Chemistry I (4) MA 009, 010 Elementary Calculus I, II (4, 4) MA 019 Multivariable Calculus (4) MA/PHY 016 Linear Algebra and Differential Equations (4) PHY 021, 023 Physics I, II (4, 4) PHY 022, 024 General Physics Laboratory I, II (1, 1) PHY 142 Circuits and Electronics (4) PHY 143 Electronics Laboratory (0)
+MA 009, 010 Elementary Calculus I, II (4, 4)

+MA/PHY 016 Linear Algebra and Differential Equations (4) PHY 021, 023 Physics I, II (4, 4) PHY 022, 024 General Physics Laboratory I, II (1, 1) PHY 142 Circuits and Electronics (4) PHY 143 Electronics Laboratory (1)

 - ME 005 Engineering and the Liberal Arts (2) Corequisite: ME 005L.
 An introduction to engineering focusing on the development of creative thinking, problem-solving skills, and the importance of the liberal arts to engineering.
 Students team up on projects learning collaborative skills and are exposed to various engineering disciplines and practices including CAD software, electronics, and machine shop.
-Introduction is provided to various engineering disciplines and practices. - ME 010 Project Management (1) Prerequisite: ME 005.
-A study of management fundamentals including planning, teamwork, and presentation.
-Students will divide into teams, plan and execute a semester long project.
-Machine shop training and use will be included. - ME 015 Engineering Economics (2) Prerequisite: ME 005 and ME 010.
-Application of economic principles to decision-making in engineering problems and projects.
-Cost-benefit analysis and optimization, including the study of time value mechanisms and depreciation methods. - ME 020 Engineering Graphics (2) Prerequisite: ME 005.
-Corequisite: ME 020L.
-Fundamentals of engineering graphics, including principles for technical drawing.
-Visualization and various types of projection.
-Spreadsheets for numerical analysis and graphical display.
-Computer-aided drafting and design (CAD). - ME 030 Materials Engineering (4) Prerequisite: CHM 005.
+Introduction is provided to various engineering disciplines and practices. - ME 030 Materials Engineering (4) Prerequisite: CHM 005 and ME 040.
 Corequisite: ME 030L.
 Fundamentals (crystal structure and defects), microstructure (phase diagrams and kinetics) and properties of the major classes of materials: materials, ceramics, polymers, composites and semiconductors.
-Properties examined include: mechanical, electrical, optical/dieletric, magnetic, thermal and composite. - ME 040 Mechanics of Materials (4) Prerequisites: MA 019 and ME 055.
-Fundamentals of elasticity, Hooke's law, stress strain relationships in deformable solids.
-Analysis of columns, beams and shafts.
-Concepts of flexure and buckling, use of energy methods.
-Design of engineering structures from a materials point of view. - ME 055 Statics and Dynamics (4) Prerequisite: PHY 021.
+Properties examined include: mechanical, electrical, optical/dieletric, magnetic, thermal and composite. - ME 040 Mechanics of Materials (3).
+This course is a first in the understanding of solid, but deformable, body mechanics.
+It is essential for the prediction of structural failure of items made of solid, deformable materials.
+This course is the pre-requisite to Materials Engineering, Mechanical Design and any further study in deformable mechanics.
+The course covers basics of stress and strain for bars, beams, columns and pressure vessels as well as many combined loading situations.
+Stress and strain transformations are introduced in order to study material failure criteria. - ME 050 Statics (3) Prerequisites: MA 009 and PHY 021.
+The study of systems in equilibrium.
+Two and three dimensional force-moment systems, equivalent systems, free body diagrams; equilibrium problems involving trusses, structures, machines, distributed force systems, friction; shear and moment diagrams, moment of inertia, energy methods.
+Both analytical and numerical methods will be used in this course. - ME 055 Dynamics (4) Prerequisite: PHY 021.
 Statics, kinematics and dynamics of particles and rigid bodies, conservation laws; energy analysis with attention to equilibrium of rigid bodies and the method of virtual work; motion under central forces with applications to space mechanics; impulsive forces and torques in translational and rotational motion. - ME 060 Experimental Methods (3) Prerequisite: PHY 021.
 Introduction to the design and analysis of experiments in mechanical engineering.
 Instrumentation and measurement techniques.
 Data acquisition and processing.
-Statistical analysis:

-calculation of uncertainties and correlations.
+Statistical analysis: calculation of uncertainties and correlations.
 Numeral approximation and regression.
-Technical writing and presentation of data.

-ME 080, 081 Project I, II (1, 1) Prerequisite: ME 010.
-Students apply the principles of mechanical engineering by participating in a concrete engineering project, in collaboration with partner companies or client organizations.
+Technical writing and presentation of data. - ME 080, 081 Project I, II (1, 1) Students apply the principles of mechanical engineering by participating in a concrete engineering project, in collaboration with partner companies or client organizations.
 Student teams will demonstrate effective project management, including the documentation of design activities and regular progress reports.